joshua-decoder/joshua/README.txt

- (*) -p paramsFile:          file containing parameter names, initial values, and ranges (*) -maxIt maxMERTIts:      maximum number of MERT iterations (*) -ipi initsPerIt:        number of intermediate initial points per iteration (*) -cmd commandFile:       name of file containing command to run the decoder (*) -decOut decoderOutFile: name of the output file produced by the decoder (*) -dcfg decConfigFile:    name of decoder config file (*) -N N:                   size of N-best list (per sentence) generated in each MERT iteration
+ (*) -p paramsFile:          file containing parameter names, initial values, and ranges (*) -maxIt maxMERTIts:      maximum number of MERT iterations (*) -ipi initsPerIt:        number of intermediate initial points per iteration (*) -cmd commandFile:       name of file containing commands to run the decoder (*) -decOut decoderOutFile: name of the output file produced by the decoder (*) -dcfg decConfigFile:    name of decoder config file (*) -N N:                   size of N-best list (per sentence) generated in each MERT iteration